Seniru/Timers4TFM/README.md

 **This is a library which provides easy and advanced timers for module developers.**

-This project is inspired by [mk's timer library](https://atelier801.com/topic?f=6&t=875052), so make sure to support that also :love:
+This project is inspired by [mk's timer library](https://atelier801.com/topic?f=6&t=875052), so make sure to support that also :heart:

 ***Background***